openSUSE/vagrant-ceph/README.md

 The ceph-deploy installation option does not automatically install ceph.
 The environment is created to allow the running of ceph-deploy.
 For automatic installation, compare the salt installation option.

 The default root password is 'vagrant'.

-Kubic boxes have some hardcoded default names, so it could get kubeadm box for admin node and MicroOS for all other nodes.
-You can specify some `export BOX="opensuse/openSUSE-Tumbleweed-Kubic"` and it will expect `opensuse/openSUSE-Tumbleweed-Kubic-kubeadm-cri-o` and `opensuse/openSUSE-Tumbleweed-Kubic-MicroOS-cri-o` boxes to exist.

 ## CI
 There couple of Jenkins CI jobs currently running: